It's a Bird. It's a Plane. It's the Future.

 In 2015, the Center for Advanced Agricultural Systems and Technology (CAAST) was created to bring together existing research programs that strive to answer producer questions through research related to the sustainability of agriculture production systems in the Southern Great Plains.
 Technology plays an integral role in improving agricultural systems.
 An important function of CAAST is developing and testing new and innovative technology, like UAVs.

 While new technologies can be excellent tools for agricultural producers, they can be expensive to adopt.
 Producers may not have the time or resources to comprehensively look into a specific new technology and how it might benefit their operation, especially since so many new technologies are constantly being developed.
-The Noble Foundation has the resources and capabilities to vet these new technologies and provide this information to producers.
+The Noble Research Institute has the resources and capabilities to vet these new technologies and provide this information to producers.

 "The research aspect is exciting," Whitley said.
 "I look forward to the day where we can access timely information from the office or desktop.
 Land and operation managers will be able to manage their resources more effectively and efficiently without exhausting human resources."

 Building off of the current research uses, the Noble Research Institute is working to develop and incorporate new data-rich tools, such as UAV images, to help determine stocking rates and carrying capacities, and to support grazing program development for producers in the organization's consultation program.
 These tools will not take decision-making out of producers' hands.
 Instead, it will provide them with consistent data and information to make effective decisions quicker.

 "It's exciting to see what opportunities this technology holds for rangelands," Komp said.
 "The row crop industry is already using UAVs, but rangelands are much more complex and diverse.
 UAVs will benefit more people and land as technology improves."